GunarsK-portfolio/infrastructure/README.md

 - Update service URLs to production hostnames
 - Enable SSL (`S3_USE_SSL=true`) for MinIO if using HTTPS
 - Adjust JWT expiry times based on security requirements
+- HTTP→HTTPS redirect is enabled by default (permanent 301 redirects)

 ### SSL/TLS Certificates